Digital camera: Image data storage

 Many camera phones and most stand alone digital cameras store image data in flash memory cards or other removable media.
-Most stand-alone cameras use SD format, while a few use CompactFlash or other types.
+Most stand-alone cameras use SD format, while a few use CompactFlash, CFexpress or other types.
 In January 2012, a faster XQD card format was announced.
 In early 2014, some high end cameras have two hot-swappable memory slots.
 Photographers can swap one of the memory card with camera-on.
 Each memory slot can accept either Compact Flash or SD Card.
 All new Sony cameras also have two memory slots, one for its Memory Stick and one for SD Card, but not hot-swapable.

 The approximate count of remaining photos until space exhaustion is calculated by the firmware throughout use and indicated in the viewfinder, to prepare the user for an impending necessary hot swap of the memory card, and/or file offload.

 A few cameras used other removable storage such as Microdrives (very small hard disk drives), CD single (185 MB), and 3.5" floppy disks (e. g.
 Sony Mavica).
 Other unusual formats include: